Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

 \subsection{Corollary: capacity stationary quantum zipper}

-We next remark that, for $\kappa < 4$, Theorem \ref{conformalweldingunique} implies that $R$ determines $\eta_T$ almost surely for any given $T > 0$.
+This subsection contains some discussion and interpretation of some simple consequences of Theorems \ref{conformalwelding} and \ref{conformalweldingunique}, in particular Corollary \ref{stationaryzipping} below.
+We first observe that for $\kappa < 4$, Theorem \ref{conformalweldingunique} implies that $R$ determines $\eta_T$ almost surely for any given $T > 0$.
 In particular, this means that $R$ determines an entire reverse Loewner evolution $f_t = f^h_t$ for all $t \geq 0$, and that this $f^h_t$ is (in law) a {\em reverse} SLE$_\kappa$ flow.
 Similarly, given a chordal curve $\eta$ from $0$ to $\infty$ in $\H$, we denote by $f^\eta_t$ the {\em forward} Loewner flow corresponding to $\eta$.
 The following is now an immediate corollary of the domain Markov property for SLE and Theorems \ref{reversecoupling}, \ref{conformalwelding} and \ref{conformalweldingunique}.
 As usual, transformations $f(D,h)$ are defined using \eqref{Qmap}.

 \begin{corollary} Fix $\kappa \in (0,4)$.
 Let $h = \h_0 + \widetilde h$ be as in Theorem \ref{reversecoupling} and let $\eta$ be an SLE$_\kappa$ on $\H$ chosen independently of $h$.
 Let $D_1$ be the left component of $\H \setminus \eta$ and $h^{D_1}$ the restriction of $h$ to $D_1$.
 Let $D_2$ be the right component of $\H \setminus \eta$ and $h^{D_2}$ the restriction of $h$ to $D_2$.
 For $t \geq 0$, write